 Why Choose Cleveland Clinic for Lung Cancer Care?

 We see new patients quickly so we can begin the testing process.
 We want to get answers and start your treatment as fast as possible.

 Innovation and research:

 Cleveland Clinic providers have studied new ways to prevent, diagnose and treat lung cancer for a long time.
 We do this through clinical trials and research.
 What does this mean for you?
 If you’re eligible — and interested — we can help you join these trials to try new treatment options.

 Our successful lung surgery and cancer treatment outcomes are well known and respected.
 For nearly 20 years, the Society of Thoracic Surgeons has rated Cleveland Clinic as one of the best treatment programs in the nation.

 Your team of providers specializes in lung cancer.
 We’ll plan your care together, focusing on you as a whole person — not just looking at your diagnosis, surgery and treatment.
 Our psychologists, social workers and therapists will make sure you’re doing well emotionally, too.
+Meet our team.

 Cleveland Clinic has led lung cancer molecular (biomarker) testing for decades.
 We test every patient to find cell changes that happen with specific lung cancer types.
 Your providers use this information to craft a treatment plan that best meets your needs.